josephcuevas77/CECS-277-Final-Project/README.md

   I changed it because having a single factory seems more concise and it also does this in the BlackWasp example<br>
 Updated Meal Plan as per Varela's request<br>
 Updated BaseRoom and Aqua World so that they are usable, i.e. they don't require console user input.<br>
+Updated BaseRoom and Aqua World so that BaseRoom contains all the instance variables and any subclass of BaseRoom only modifies said variables.

 -Justin